rheide/vandorlabs/docs/space-doors.md

 # Space doors and glass

 The Space family is independent of the Detailed doors.
-The creative menu has one Programmable Door item, defaulting to Sliding Sideways in the Middle position.
+The creative menu has one Programmable Door item, initially set to Sliding Sideways.
+Its initial depth follows the placement click and can be changed in the settings.
-Shift-right-click either half to choose Rotating, Sliding Sideways, Sliding Up or Sliding Down, the design, Small/Medium/Large texture detail, framed/bare appearance, placement position, Trigger mode, and redstone channel.
+Shift-right-click either half to choose Rotating, Sliding Sideways, Sliding Up or Sliding Down, the design, Small/Medium/Large texture detail, framed/bare appearance, placement position (Near, Middle, or Far), Trigger mode, and redstone channel.
 Door types use a scrollable list with mouse-wheel, scrollbar and up/down-key navigation.
 Each option change applies immediately, including valid channel edits, like the programmable-screen selector.
 Done or Escape closes the dialog; neither rolls back the live changes.
 Choices are saved in the